Step-by-Step Guide To Fix The 500 Internal Server Error On WordPress

 Clear the Browser Cache:

 Another straightforward solution for the 500 internal server error is to clear your browser’s cookies and cache.
 Occasionally, cache files can become corrupted, limiting access to the site.
 Clearing the cache can also help bypass issues like the 404 error or the White Screen of Death.
 However, before attempting this, check if the site is down for everyone using websites like “Is It Down Right Now.”
 If the site is only inaccessible to you, proceed with clearing your browser cache.
 The process varies for each browser, but you can typically find options to clear cookies and cached images in your browser settings.
-For instance, if you’re using Chrome, you can use the Ctrl+Shift+Delete shortcut to access these settings and clear the cache and cookies.
+For instance, if you’re using Chrome, you can use the Ctrl+Shift+Delete shortcut to access these settings and clear the cache and cookies .

 Checking the .htaccess File

 You can access your .htaccess file by logging into your hosting account’s cPanel dashboard and navigating to the File Manager app.
+Make sure to enable “Show Hidden Files” in your File Manager settings, as .htaccess files are hidden by default .

 Next, locate your .htaccess file which will be in the same root directory where the folders wp-content and wp-includes are located.